kateuj/coffee_cram/README.md

 6. Type "git clone" into the terminal, and then paste the URL you copied and click enter.
 7. This should have created a local clone of the repository.

-Here is the live link to my website - <https://kateuj.github.io/kate-brush-portfolio/index.html>
+Here is the live link to my website - <https://kateuj.github.io/coffee_cram/index.html>

 # Languages

-* I used HTML and CSS to create this site.
+* I used HTML, CSS and Javascript to create this site.
-* Bootstrap v5.3.2 was used and built upon for features such as the responsive navigation bar and page layout.
+* Bootstrap v5.3.2 was used and built upon for creating the general layout with its grid system.

 # Media Queries